esl/elixirconf-us/_talks/let-your-code-tell-its-story-runtime-comprehension-in-elixir.md

 - _participants/angeleah-daidone.md

 ---
 Every Elixir developer has faced a moment where they need to understand what code actually *does*.
 Not how it's structured, but how it behaves at runtime.
 Maybe you just joined a team.
 Maybe you're refactoring code you wrote six months ago.
 Maybe a function returns the wrong value and you're not sure where things went sideways.
-Maybe you're reading through modules and the vocabulary keeps shifting, a `contact` here, a `recipient` there, and you can't tell if they're the same thing or not.
+Maybe you're reading through modules and the vocabulary keeps shifting, a 'contact' here, a 'recipient' there, and you can't tell if they're the same thing or not.
 The question is always the same: "What happens when I call this?"

 CodeStory is a dev tool that solves this problem.
 It traces a span of execution and renders a nested call tree showing only your project's functions, with named arguments, values, and returns, so you can read the code's story without the noise of stdlib and dependency internals.